rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 proudly present [bevy_GGRS]!

 bevy_GGRS is a plugin to integrate GGRS easily into the popular game engine [bevy].
-It features autmatic saving and loading of components and resources defined by the user through bevy's reflection tools.
+It features automatic saving and loading of components and resources defined by the user through bevy's reflection tools.
 The plugin is currently in development and uses features that have not been released in bevy 0.5.
 With bevy 0.6 on the horizon, bevy_GGRS is planning to publish to